rocky-linux/documentation/docs-style-guide/README.md

 And the anaologies, similes, idioms, and more obscure cultural references.
 While *we generally encourage* the use of all these literary devices to spice up documentation (especially the beginner-focused docs), do your best to keep them simple.
 Non-native English speakers still need to understand our documentation, especially those who will be translating it.
 * **The Oxford comma**
 Also known as the serial comma.
 Love it, use it, and [read up on it](https://en.wikipedia.org/wiki/Serial_comma) if you want to.
+* **Things to italicize**
+The first time you mention a software package in any article, italicize it, eg _rsnapshot_.
+Specific files and folders (eg _/home/[user]_) should _always_ be italicized.
+You can, of course, use italics and bold text for emphasis where needed, but do it sparingly.
+If everything is makred as bold text, then the boldness of the text loses its impact altogether.

 ## Images & screenshots
 A few tips to help you make the best images you can for tutorials.